Complete UK Stair Nosing Guide

 - Protect stair edges from wear and chipping

-Where Are Stair Nosings Required in the UK?
+Where Stair Nosings Are Required in the UK

-- Public buildings (schools, hospitals, town halls)
+- Public buildings: schools, hospitals, town halls

 - Social housing and apartment blocks

-- Outdoor stairs (including ramps and fire escapes)
+- Outdoor stairs, ramps, and fire escapes

 UK Regulations & Legal Requirements

-Approved Document K – Protection from falling
+Approved Document K – Protection from Falling

 - Nosings must be clearly visible and non-slip

-Approved Document M – Access to and use of buildings
+Approved Document M – Access to Buildings

 BS 8300-2:2018